Probesys/glpi-plugins-groupcategory/README.md

-GLPI ProjectBridge Plugin
+GLPI groupCategory Plugin
 =========================

 By Probesys: https://probesys.com

 Language: french

-Works with: GLPI 9.2.1 and 9.2.3 (9.2.2 untested)
+Works with: GLPI 9.4.X ( tested with 9.4.3 )

 This plugin customizes the list of accessible ticket categories for ticket requesters.